artemkv/marvel-cli/README.md

 ## Command line arguments

-Run "marvel help" to see the available commands.
+Run "marvel" without arguments or "marvel help" to see the available commands.

 ```
 marvel help